BRama10/fangzi/README.md

 - [ ] Export functionality for doctor visits
 - [ ] Mobile app version

-## 🙏 Acknowledgments

-Made with precision and care by Balaji R

 ---

 *"Everybody lies." - The key to thorough symptom assessment is asking the right questions.*